 Other times I simply walk away, wait for the crowd to dissipate and then move back to make my photo.

 Controlling The Space

 I love the luminous quality of the wood in this highly textured sign.
-Likewise the warm/cool color contrast between the Chinese Characters and the wall made for a dramatic composition.
+Likewise, notice how the warm/cool color contrast between the Chinese characters and the wall make for a dramatic composition.

 One advantage of moving close, as opposed to simply zooming in, is that you make it hard for folks to walk in front of you.